Advancement is the process by which youth members of the Boy Scouts of America progress from rank to rank.

 Cub Scout Advancement

-The Cub Scout advancement program is designed to encourage the natural interests of a boy.
+The Cub Scout advancement program is designed to encourage the natural interests of your youth.
 Each of the ranks and awards in Cub Scouting (Bobcat, Tiger, Wolf, Bear, Webelos, and Arrow of Light) has its own requirements.
-As a boy advances through the ranks, requirements get progressively more challenging, matching the increased skills and abilities of a boy as he grows older.
+As a boy or girl advances through the ranks, requirements get progressively more challenging, matching the increased skills and abilities of your youth as they grow older.

 Cub Scout Learning Library - Access Cub Scouting tools, including detailed information on the Cub Scout advancement program and requirements.